averyrijos/about_avery_plus_resume/README.md

 ====================================================================================
 ```

+#### The Codex of Generativity and The SCAR Theory of Systems
-At the heart of my practice is the Codex of Generativity, a living knowledge organism that operationalizes paradox through recursive protocols, ritual inscriptions, and contradiction-harvesting engines like the SCAR (Systemic Contradiction Archive Residue) and the O-Loop Protocol.
+At the heart of my practice is the Codex of Generativity, a living knowledge organism that operationalizes paradox through recursive protocols, ritual inscriptions, and contradiction-harvesting engines like the SCAR (Systemic Contradiction Archive Residual) and the O-Loop Protocol.
 My aim is to build systems that remain anti-fragile — evolving through rupture, absorbing critique, and expanding the field of the dreamable.

 ```
 ⭗ CONTRADICTION HARVEST